The Shafarevich conjecture for hypersurfaces in abelian varieties: Big monodromy from big convolution monodromy

+Recall that the \emph{geometric monodromy group} of a constructible $\pell$-adic sheaf on an irreducible scheme is the Zariski closure of the image of the natural map from the geometric \'{e}tale fundamental group of the largest open set on which the sheaf is lisse to the general linear group of the stalk at the generic point.

-The following theorem is the analogue of Pink's specialization theorem \cite[Theorem 8.18.2]{Katz-ESDE}, which shows, given any sheaf on the total space family of schemes, for ``most" schemes in the family, the monodromy of the restricted sheaf is equal to a generic monodromy group.
-Our analogue shows that for ``most" characters $\chi$, the monodromy of $\bigoplus_{i=1}^c R^{n-1} f_* ( g^* \mathcal L_{\chi_i})$ is (roughly) equal to a generic Tannakian monodromy group.
-This will connect our earlier investigations of the Tannakian group to our later arguments, which require control on monodromy groups.
+The following theorem is the analogue of Pink's specialization theorem \cite[Theorem 8.18.2]{Katz-ESDE}, which shows, given any sheaf on the total space of a family of schemes, for ``most" schemes in the family (i.e.\ for the fibers over a dense open subset), the monodromy of the restricted sheaf is equal to a generic monodromy group.
+Our analogue shows that for ``most" characters $\chi$, the monodromy of $\bigoplus_{i=1}^c R^{n-1} f_* ( g^* \mathcal L_{\chi_i})$ is (roughly) equal to a generic convolution monodromy group.
+This will connect our earlier investigations of the convolution monodromy group to our later arguments, which require control on monodromy groups.

-\begin{theo} Assume that $Y_{\overline{\eta}}$ is not translation-invariant by any nonzero element of $A$, that $G^* $ is a simple algebraic group acting by an irreducible representation, and that $Y$ is not equal to a constant family of hypersurfaces translated by a section of $A$.
+\begin{theo} Assume that $Y_{\overline{\eta}}$ is not translation-invariant by any nonzero element of $A$, that $G^* $ is a simple algebraic group with irreducible distinguished representation, and that $Y$ is not equal to a constant family of hypersurfaces translated by a section of $A$.
+Fix $c\in \mathbb N$.